PranjaSidhwani1/IIT-Delhi-special-projects/README.md

 # Special Projects-IIT-Delhi
 Here are some of the projects I have done.
-It highlights what skills and topics I learned while doing the project-
+It highlights what skills and topics I learned while doing the projects.
+Each folder inside contains the task pdf and also commented code which is done by me.
 ## Othello Simulator-
 Mini-Max Algorithm, Decision Making, Game theory
 ## Snake and ladder simulator-